-- Calculate the efficiency of a Machines and Transformers and draw the performance curves of each. - Draw the no-load curve of a dc generator and calculate critical speed and critical resistance. - Plot the diode and amplifier characteristics, Rectifier output waveforms.
+- CO1: Determine the efficiency of a Machines and Transformers and draw the performance curves of each. - CO2: Draw the no-load curve of a dc generator by calculating critical speed and critical resistance. - CO3: Analyze the diode and amplifier characteristics, Rectifier output waveforms.